Ideal Submodules versus Ternary Ideals versus Linking Ideals: ... versus linking ideals

 \proof Straightforward verification.

-\bremn The lemma applies, in particular, to a ternary subspace $F$ of a \nbd{C^*}algebra $\cA$, a so-called ternary ring of operators (TRO) in the definition of Blecher and Neal \cite{BlNe07}.
+\bob (See also Remark \ref{MERCrem}.)
+The lemma applies, in particular, to a ternary subspace $F$ of a \nbd{C^*}algebra $\cA$, a so-called ternary ring of operators (TRO) \footnote{ Note that we do note require that $F$ be closed as in \cite{BlNe07}.
+Also, it does not matter whether we consider $\cA$ a Hilbert \nbd{\cA}module (to apply our definition of ternary subspace) or as \nbd{C^*}algebra (to apply the one from \cite{BlNe07}).

+Abstract \it{ternary rings} occurred (at least) as early as Hestenes \cite{Hes62}, which is, clearly, motivated by the TRO generated by a single matrix in Hestenes \cite{Hes61}.
+Zettl \cite{Zet83} introduces abstract \it{ternary \nbd{C^*}rings} and shows how to modify the ternary product of a ternary \nbd{C^*}ring by means of a (unique, self-inverse) isomorphism of ternary rings in order to make it isomorphic to a (closed) TRO. } in the definition of Blecher and Neal \cite[Section 1]{BlNe07}.
 Note, however, that the \nbd{C^*}subalgebra of $\cA$ generated by $F$ may but need not be isomorphic to the linking algebra.
-(For instance, let $\cA=\cO_n$ be a Cuntz algebra and take for $F$ the closed \nbd{\cA}subbimodule generated by the generating isometries $s_k$.
-Then the \nbd{C^*}subalgebra of $\cA$ generated by the ternary subspace $F$ of $\cA$ is $\cA$ and $F$ is not a corner in $\cA$.)
-The statement in the lemma about the linking algebras is a statement about an off-diagonal corner of $M_2(\cA)$, not about $\cA$. \eremn
+(Just take $F=\cA$ for $M_2(\cA)\not\cong\cA\ni\U$.)
+The statement in the lemma about the linking algebras is a statement about an off-diagonal corner of $M_2(\cA)$, not about $\cA$.
+It is important to never forget that, in these notes, we take the TRO structure of a Hilbert module from sitting in its linking algebra; the definition of TRO allows more general embeddings into $\cA$.
+The TRO-structure is independent of this choice (see Proposition \ref{TROuniprop} and Corollary \ref{isoisomcor}), but structures like the \nbd{C^*}algebra generated by $F$ or \it{positivity} (see the end of Problem \ref{Q3}) depend on the choice. \eob

-\bobn Matrices like linking algebras have been discussed in a more general context under the name of \it{generalized matrix algebras} in Skeide \cite{Ske00b}.
-The properties regarding \it{blockwise} subalgebra in the lemma are not automatic for subalgebras.
+\bob (See, again, also Remark \ref{MERCrem}.)
+Matrices like linking algebras have been discussed in a more general context under the name of \it{generalized matrix algebras} in Skeide \cite{Ske00b} or \cite[Chapter 2]{Ske01}.
+The properties regarding ``\it{blockwise} subalgebra'' in the lemma are not automatic for subalgebras.
 For instance, if the linking algebra is unital (say, if $E$ is finite-dimensional), then the subalgebra $\C\U$ is not a \it{blockwise} or \it{matrix subalgebra}.
 A unital matrix subalgebra must contain at least the two units of each entry in the diagonal, separately.
-The more important is to observe that an ideal of a matrix algebra is a matrix subalgebra, automatically.
-(Indeed, using approximate units for each diagonal entry from the left and from the right, we get projection maps $P_{i,j}$ onto each matrix entry.) \eobn
+The more important is it to observe that an ideal of a matrix algebra is a matrix subalgebra, automatically.
+(Indeed, using approximate units for each diagonal entry from the left and from the right, we get projection maps $P_{i,j}$ onto each matrix entry.) \eob